G

 Frequently Asked Questions

 What is the cheapest Profound alternative?
-Otterly.ai is usually the cheapest serious starting point, with an entry plan reported around $29 a month and a free trial.
-Rankscale is also low-cost, from around €20 a month, with broad engine coverage on a credit-based model.
+Otterly.ai is usually the cheapest serious starting point, with its Lite plan at $29 a month as of June 2026 and a free trial.
+Rankscale is also low-cost, from $20 a month, with broad engine coverage on a credit-based model.
 Both are aimed at solo marketers and small teams who want to validate AI visibility before spending more.

 Peec AI vs Profound: which is better?
 They serve different buyers.
 Peec AI is the affordable, simpler choice that small and mid-size teams most often name when leaving Profound, with a starter plan around €89 a month and unlimited seats.
 Profound offers deeper enterprise research and proprietary prompt-volume data at a much higher price.
 If you do not have an analyst dedicated to the data, Peec's clearer interface is usually the better fit.